 Twice daily we were kicked off the ward for nurse changeover.
 I called my mother and let her know everything was fine but they wanted to keep us in a bit longer, just to make sure she was ok.
 I spoke to the kids, they were enjoying their impromptu sleepover.
-I told Polly that she’d done such an amazing job to remember what the plant looked like, and she agreed that she had.
+I told my older daughter that she’d done such an amazing job to remember what the plant looked like, and she agreed that she had.
 They felt very far away in a very different world to mine.

-My eldest wanted to know when we would be home – he adores his little sister, and she him – I said we’d been told maybe Wednesday, but there were no guarantees.
+My eldest son wanted to know when we would be home – he adores his little sister, and she him – I said we’d been told maybe Wednesday, but there were no guarantees.

 There were just no answers.

 Consultants told us how rare a case like this is.
-Foxglove taste horribly bitter so most children wouldn’t eat it.
+Foxglove tastes horribly bitter so most children wouldn’t eat it.
 She’d always been such a good eater, she would eat anything; now I wished she was just a bit fussier.

 As she wasn’t intubated on the Sunday, we were moved down the ward to the “awake” section of intensive care.
 A TV was wheeled into her line of sight and they put Peppa Pig DVDs on.
-She stared at them.
+She silently stared at them.